 If your DXF file contains a 3DFACE entity type, you can measure volumes of features in that DXF file against your 3D survey surface.
 This workflow cuts the time it takes to make accurate volume measurements by as much as 70% over a traditional CAD workflow, and simplifies the process to three steps.

 In a CAD package, you’d typically upload a survey and create a surface from that.
 Then, you’d have to create another surface from a second survey, and do a surface-to-surface volume between those two after creating your boundary.
 And when you’d want to update it, you’d need to do part of the process over again.

 But using intuitive drone data analysis software, that boundary is already saved.
 Depending on the size of your file, you’re saving on average ten minutes to an hour every day–time savings that pay out over your workweek.

-2. Visualize current terrain against your design surface
+2. Visualize your current terrain against a design surface with a DXF file

 Using a DXF, you can upload one or multiple designs and see what your site looks like today against how it will look when the work is done.
 This lets you see how you’re progressing overall, as well as what the final site will look at end of life.

 For example, if you’re on an aggregates site, you can view how the quarry looks today, and then compare it to one-year, five-year, and end-of-life plans, overlaid in a 3D format.